-Healthy Lifestyles Living in the Wider World Relationships and Sex Intimate sexual Education acts including sexual health Time management How do we choose a career that suits our personality, ambition and qualifications?
-Parenting, the different types and styles and looking after a child.
-Memory and study Work experience Consent Social Media and Self-Esteem Rights and responsibilities in the workplace What are forced and arranged marriages and what do we need to know?
-How can we manage social anxiety?
+Healthy Lifestyles Living in the Wider World Relationships and Sex Intimate sexual Education acts including sexual health Time management How do we choose a career that suits our personality, ambition and qualifications?Parenting, the different Memory and study Work experience Consent Social Media and Self-Esteem Rights and responsibilities in the workplace what are forced and arranged marriages an what do we need to kn How can we manage social anxiety?
 The LGBTQAI+ community Harassment and stalking - what are these things and what does the law say about it?
 How can we manage grief and bereavement?
 Gender and sexism Revenge Porn - what is this and how can we prevent ourselves from being victims?
 What is binge drinking, what are the risks and why do people still do it?
 Role models and their impact Online gambling Celebrating individuality and diversity Tattoos and Piercings Criminal justice system Meonpause Hate crimes Self-examination and screening Prevent Mental health - exam stress